akalinux/span-tools/README.md

 __Manual Consolidation with Error checking enabled:__

-As noted, error checking is disabled by default in this example we will enable error checking and iterate through the SpanBoundry twice.
+As noted, error checking is disabled by default.
+In this example we will enable error checking and iterate through the SpanBoundry slice twice.
 In both passes we will have Validation turned on.
 In the first pass we will provide an unsorted list that will error out during the consolidation process.
 The 2nd pass we will first sort our list and then enter the consolidation process.